dude365635/PiBassBoost/README.md

 * 5000mah Lipo (Size: 955565) (You can find them on Aliexpress, eBay etc, or in small power banks like I did)
 * Charge/Boost unit with USB-C charging and percentage (Non-affiliate link: https://www.aliexpress.com/item/1005006901990636.html)
 * A Pico W or Pico 2W (acts as a USB audio device for connecting your Bluetooth headphones or earbuds)
+* Micro USB to Micro USB OTG with right angles (as used in DJI drones, for example) (Non-affiliate link: https://www.aliexpress.com/item/32829411837.html
+* Some momentary pushbuttons
+* BOLTS+NUTS<ADD INFO>
 * Some wires (Make sure they aren't too small, they can cause overcurrent fires)
 ### Tools you need:
 * 3D Printer with PETG filament